CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/faq-3.md

 Blue in the Face Dwarf version
 Maintained by Craig "Ichabod" O'Brien

-Especially new and succulent information is marked with \*'s.
+Especially new and succulent information is marked with \*s.

 #### Questions About Characters